fedehub/ExperimentalRoboticsAssignment3/README.md

 ### the simulation.cpp node (final_oracle)  🪢

-Concerning the `action_interface.cpp` node:
+Concerning the `simulation.cpp` node:

 <p align="center">
 <img src="https://github.com/fedehub/ExperimentalRoboticsAssignment3/blob/main/media/component_diagrams/v1/erl3_final_oracle_cpp" width= 500 height=500>
 </p>

-action_interface.cpp implements all rosplan actions in a single ROS node, moreover:

-- the same node can be run replicated for all actions specified in the pddl
-- topics and services only get allocated when the action is called for the first time via the rosplan action dispatcher
-- the node interacts with the navigation and manipulation systems to move the robot and the arm
-- The node also interacts with the KB and the oracle for clue and hypothesis processing operations

-Regarding the pddl, it is possible to see their logical implementation within the domain file, inside the [detectibot_pddl][116] folder.
-There you can find both the predicates and seven actions, namely:

-1. leave_temple
-2. shift_gripper
-3. gather_hint
-4. go_to_wp
-5. reach_temple
-6. check_consistent_hypo
-7. query_hypo
+The architecture is based on the simulation.cpp node which is the same node we were provided by our Professors This latter supplies two services:
+- Concerning the first one (/oracle_hint [erl3/Marker]), once it has been provided with a certain ID, it returns the clue corresponding to that ID (Identifier of an index in an array of messages yield by the oracle)

-here below it is possible to see the conntent of the soultion found.
-If you want to take a look at the file itself, just [click here][117]
+- Concerning the second one (/oracle_solution [erl3/Oracle]), it is needed to check the correctness of a proposed hypothesis at the end of the case

 Node interfaces:
 ```Plain txt